-- (1) The Table in Schedule 7 sets out requirements relating to development that are additional to those set out in the R-Codes, precinct structure plans, local development plans or State or local planning policies. - (2) To the extent that a requirement referred to in subclause (1) is inconsistent with a requirement in the R-Codes, a precinct structure plan, a local development plan or a State or local planning policy the requirement referred to in subclause (1) prevails.

-33. Additional site and development requirements for areas covered by a structure plan or local development plan
+- (1) The Table in Schedule 7 sets out requirements relating to development that are additional to those set out in the R-Codes or other codes listed under Clause 29, precinct structure plans, local development plans or State or local planning policies. - (2) To the extent that a requirement referred to in subclause (1) is inconsistent with a requirement in the R-Codes or other codes listed under Clause 29, a precinct structure plan, a local development plan or a State or local planning policy the requirement referred to in subclause (1) prevails. - 33.
+Additional site and development requirements for areas covered by a structure plan or local development plan